surfstudio/SurfGear/packages/mwwm/README.md

 1 - [WidgetModelDependencies](./lib/src/dependencies/wm_dependencies.dart) is a bundle of required dependencies.
 Default there is [ErrorHandler](./lib/src/error/error_handler.dart), which give possibility to place error handling logic in one place.
 You must provide an implementation of handler.

-2 - [Model](./lib/src/model/model.dart) is contract with service layer.
-For now, it is optional feature.
-It is possible to use services directly but not recommended.

-3 - don't forgive about provide model to superclass if you wont to use Model.

 Add Widget simply by creating StatefulWidget and replace parent class with [CoreMwwmWidget](./lib/src/widget_state.dart)